Kyle Isbel Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (187 total, 1.4 per game).
+- White Sox pitchers combine to give up 193 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- Scholtens makes the start for the White Sox, his ninth of the season.
-He is 1-6 with a 3.97 ERA and 47 strikeouts in 70 1/3 innings pitched.
+- The White Sox are sending Toussaint (2-7) to the mound for his 12th start of the season.
+He is 2-7 with a 4.87 ERA and 64 strikeouts through 64 2/3 innings pitched.

-- The righty last appeared on Tuesday against the Baltimore Orioles, when he went 5 1/3 innings, allowing one earned run while giving up six hits.
+- The right-hander last pitched on Saturday against the Detroit Tigers, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.

-- The 29-year-old has put up a 3.97 ERA and 6 strikeouts per nine innings across 22 games this season, while giving up a batting average of .258 to opposing hitters.
+- In 15 games this season, the 27-year-old has put up an ERA of 4.87, with 8.9 strikeouts per nine innings.
+Opponents are batting .216 against him.

 © 2023 Data Skrive.
 All rights reserved.